iurrieta/Arc-OSX-Icons/README.md

 ### Packages

-Ubuntu & Debian based distributions can now install the newly source code packages for easy installation of the theme collection.
+Distributions can now install the source code packages for easy installation of the icon theme collection the link is below.

 > [arc-osx-icon-theme](https://github.com/LinxGem33/Arc-OSX-Icons/releases)